ITM Power (LON:ITM) Stock Price Up 18.4% – What’s Next?

 Wall Street Analyst Weigh In

-Separately, Berenberg Bank reissued a “hold” rating and issued a GBX 59 ($0.80) price objective on shares of ITM Power in a research report on Thursday, May 8th.
+Separately, Berenberg Bank restated a “hold” rating and set a GBX 59 ($0.80) target price on shares of ITM Power in a report on Thursday, May 8th.

 ITM Power Company Profile